LD4/entity_metadata_management/docs/0.1/index.md

 Deprecation indicates that an existing entity in the authority has been updated to reflect that it should no longer be used though the URI remains dereferencable reflecting the deprecation.
 Whenever possible, the entity description should indicate which entity should be used instead.

 There are two common scenarios.
 In the first, the replacement entity already exists and the deprecation updates the deprecated entity only.
 In the second scenario, the replacement entity does not exist prior to the deprecation.
-In this case, the replacement entity is created and the deprecation updates the deprecated entity.
+In this case, the replacement entity is created and the status of the original entity is changed to deprecrated.

 An entity that has been deprecated _SHOULD_{:.strong-term} have an [Entity Change Activity](#entity-change-activity) with the _type_{:.term} `Deprecate`.
 The `Deprecate` activity _MUST_{:.strong-term} be implemented as either a single activity (when the entity that is replacing the deprecated entity already exists, or if the deprecated entity is not replaced), or two activities a `Create` activity for the replacement entity, and an `Deprecate` activity for the deprecated entity.
 Without an Entity Patch on the `Deprecate` activity, the consumer must dereference the deprecated entity URI to obtain the updated entity description including whether it was replaced by a new or existing entity.